2024 Tulane Alumni

 HOLIDAY GIFT GUIDE

 Holiday gift giving can be overwhelming.
 Thankfully, we have you covered with our Tulane Alumni Gift Guide!
 Get in the Green Wave spirit and support some of the Tulane alumni-affiliated businesses below.
-From craft olive oil to fine jewelry to body scrubs and apparel, there is something for everyone on your list.
+From craft olive oil to fine jewelry to handmade pottery and glassware, there is something for everyone on your list.

 Did we miss anyone?
 We are always hoping to profile outstanding alumni.
 If you know of an alumni retailer that we have not featured here, please let us know at alumni@tulane.edu or in our social channels for consideration for a future profile or inclusion in next year’s gift guide.